-The Little Redfish Lake alternative would include the acquisition of approximately seven acres of privately owned property located adjacent to the western boundary of Grayton Beach State Park in southern Walton County, Florida within the Choctawhatchee Bay watershed.
-The parcel includes a portion of Little Redfish Lake (a coastal dune lake) and abuts the Gulf of Mexico.
+4.3.2 Little Redfish Lake Addition to Grayton Beach State Park Alternative portion of Little Redfish Lake (a coastal dune lake) and abuts the Gulf of Mexico.
 The habitat consists primarily of beaches and sand dunes, along with freshwater, as shown in Figure 4-4.
 The proposed improvements are located within the State Park boundaries, to the east of Little Redfish Lake.
-Grayton

-Beach State Park encompasses approximately 2,000 acres along the Gulf of Mexico that are within Choctawhatchee Bay (approximately 757 acres) and St. Andrew Bay watersheds (NFWMD 2016, 2017).
+Grayton Beach State Park encompasses approximately 2,000 acres along the Gulf of Mexico that are within Choctawhatchee Bay (approximately 757 acres) and St. Andrew Bay watersheds (NFWMD 2016, 2017).
 The current environment in Grayton Beach State Park includes salt marshes, beaches, sand dunes, and coastal forests of scrub oaks, magnolias, and pine flatwoods (NFWMD 2016).
 Present developments within the park include boat ramps, roads, trails, and lodging.
 Existing infrastructure has disturbed parts of the environment, but outside of those areas, most of the property is vegetated and largely undisturbed.
 There are no proposed developments for the parcel that would be acquired as part of this alternative, and beachgoers currently visit the area.